cofimate/MVC-Angular/README.md

 # MVC-Angular
 # This project is a CRUD in a Single Entity table
-# Now it has Jquery this project will be migrated to Angular on the Week of 7/20
+# Project now has the Angular integration
+# Visual Studio 2019
+# Typescript 3.9
+# Angular 9.0